 According to the research of Dr. Michael Greger, “For the 98% of people who don’t have wheat issues, there is no evidence to suggest that following a gluten-free diet has any benefits.
 In fact, there is some evidence suggesting that a gluten-free diet may adversely affect gut health in people without celiac disease, wheat sensitivity, or wheat allergy.”

 If you don’t have celiac disease, the current recommendation according to a study published in 2014 is that you first try a healthier diet that includes more fruits, vegetables, whole grains and beans, all the while avoiding processed foods.
-(The reason people may feel better on a gluten free diet is that they’ve stopped eating so much fast food and processed junk – and not the gluten itself).
-I love how he puts it, “if you eat a deep-fried Twinkie and your stomach hurts, it may not be the gluten.”
+The reason people may feel better on a gluten free diet is that they’ve stopped eating so much fast food and processed junk – and not the gluten itself.
+I love how Dr. Greger states it, “if you eat a deep-fried Twinkie and your stomach hurts, it may not be the gluten.”